stuerp/foo_midi/docs/README.md

 ##### Configuration file

 FluidSynth has many more settings to configure.
-You can use a text file to change thoses settings.
+You can use a text file to change those settings.
 The file must have the following format:

 - Empty lines and comment lines starting with a '#' character are ignored.
 - Each line contains one setting in the following format: `name` *spaces* `value`.